techidaily/site-windows11/source/_posts/a-glimpse-at-future-ready-windows-with-update-22h2s-features.md

  Microsoft introduced File Explorer tabs in the Windows 11 22H2 update last year.
 Tabs support might expand to the Notepad app as well.
 Microsoft is currently testing tabs in Notepad with Windows 11 Insiders, hinting that it has a high chance of becoming available in upcoming Moment updates.

- Just like how[File Explorer allows you to open multiple tabs](https://www.makeuseof.com/windows-11-file-explorer-tab-guide/) within it, the tabbed interface in Notepad will enable you to open multiple folders and directories in one single app window.
+ Just like how [File Explorer allows you to open multiple tabs](https://www.makeuseof.com/windows-11-file-explorer-tab-guide/) within it, the tabbed interface in Notepad will enable you to open multiple folders and directories in one single app window.
 For every single folder or directory, you can have a tab, thus making it easier for you to switch between them instead of opening a new app window for each.

 ## 4\.
 Animated Icons in the Settings App